algrant/multipaint/README.md

 # TODO 2023
-  * add some docs on starting the app...
+  [x] add some docs on starting the app...
+  [x] make infinitycard template
+  [ ] Save and load to file
+    [ ] Save as a single PNG with a data header + all views [ ] First row is just a count of how many rows we need for "header" info [ ] Next rows can be converted into json and read in [ ] Rest of the data is the actual images as defined previously

 # TODO 2022